gabejones11/BeReal./README.md

-# Project 5 - *BeReal.*
+# Project 6 - *BeReal.
+Part 2*

 Submitted by: **Gabriel Jones**

-**BeReal.** is an app that takes advantage of ParseSwift and Back4App to create and authenticate users to post on the platform.
-This is meant to be a BeReal. look a like although the app functions more or less the same as instagram where users can browser their feed and post pictures that contain captions.
-All of this information is stored in a database hosted by Back4App.
+**BeReal.** is an app that leverages ParseSwift and Back4App to enable user creation and authentication, and to allow posting on the platform.
+Its purpose is to resemble BeReal, although it operates in a manner similar to Instagram, where users can browse their feed and share photos from either the camera or camera roll, along with captions.
+Additionally, the app incorporates a feature that blurs posts if a user hasn't posted in the last 24 hours.
+All of this data is stored in a Back4App-hosted database.

-Time spent: **10** hours spent in total
+Time spent: **11** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] User can register a new account
-- [x] User can log in with newly created account
-- [x] App has a feed of posts when user logs in
-- [x] User can upload a new post which takes in a picture from photo library and a caption
+- [x] User can launch camera to take photo instead of photo library

-The following **optional** features are implemented:

-- [x] User is able to logout
-- [x] User stays logged in when app is closed and open again
+- [x] User session persists when application is closed and relaunched
+- [x] Users are able to log out and return to sign in page
+- [x] Users are NOT able to see other photos until they upload their own

 The following **additional** features are implemented: